 |School type||private, coed college|

-When applying to New York Institute of Technology, it's important to note the application deadline is rolling.
+When applying to New York Institute of Technology, it's important to note the application deadline is rolling, and the early action deadline is December 1.
 Scores for either the ACT or SAT test are due September 1.
 The application fee at New York Institute of Technology is $50.
-It is selective, with an acceptance rate of 69.1 percent.
+It is selective, with an acceptance rate of 66.3 percent and an early acceptance rate of 62.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||September 1|